Lazi, Siquijor

-Lazi, officially the Municipality of Lazi (Lungsod sa Lazi; Bayan ng Lazi), is a 4th class municipality in the province of Siquijor, Philippines.
-According to the 2020 census, it has a population of 22,488 people.
+Lazi, officially the Municipality of Lazi (Lungsod sa Lazi; Bayan ng Lazi), is a municipality in the province of Siquijor, Philippines.
+According to the 2024 census, it has a population of 23,092 people.

 Lazi Church is currently in the tentative list for UNESCO World Heritage Sites under the Baroque Churches of the Philippines (Extension).
 A proposal has been suggested by scholars to make a separate UNESCO inclusion for "Old Centre of Lazi which includes the Lazi Church".

+Lazi is 32 km from the provincial capital Siquijor.